How to draft a notebook or journal cover in any size

 SLEEVE = 2/3 of notebook width by height (for me: 2/3 x 18 cm = 12 cm by 25 cm)

-Again, measure and mark it on the main panel (blue line) and add 1 cm seam allowance (green line).
+Again, measure and mark it on the main panel (blue line) and add a 1 cm seam allowance (green line).
 Once traced, add a label:

-The size and shape of the PATCH POCKET will depend on what you going to use it for?
 I want to use mine to hold a couple of spare pencils so a simple rectangle will be perfect for that.
 Draw the shape of your patch pocket, but whatever you decide, make sure you keep it out of the seam allowance.
-My patch pocket is about 9 cm / 12 cm and I placed it about 2.5 cm away from both sides and the bottom edge.
+My patch pocket is about 9 cm / 12 cm, and I placed it about 2.5 cm away from both sides and the bottom edge.

-To draft the ZIPPER POCKET pattern draw a shape of the pocket bag first (dashed rectangle).
+To draft the ZIPPER POCKET pattern, draw the shape of the pocket bag first (dashed rectangle).
 You want to keep it away from the seam allowance along the top, bottom and curved side edge.
 Similarly to the patch pocket, I kept mine about 2.5 cm away from the edges.
 The zipper pocket will be cut x 1 on fold from the lining fabric.
 Inside that pocket draw a 1 cm – 1.5 cm wide rectangle, that is where the zipper will be installed.

 My zipper pocket measures 11.
-5 cm / 22 cm and the seam allowance is already included.
-You can trace the ZIPPER POCKET (including the pocket placement markings), or add another label to the sleeve pattern (same way as before).
+5 cm / 22 cm, and the seam allowance is already included.
+You can trace the ZIPPER POCKET (including the pocket placement markings) or add another label to the sleeve pattern (same way as before).

 Lastly, we need to draft a SNAP CONNECTOR pattern piece.
 Start by drawing a rectangle 4 cm wide and 8 cm long (or whatever your measurement was).
 I like to round it on one side, but you can keep it as it is.
 Add 1 cm seam allowance around all sides and mark a snap placement 3 cm from the short edge.
 Cut it out and add a label to your pattern piece.

 That is all!!!
 You successfully drafted a cover pattern that will perfectly fit your own notebook/journal!
-You can customize the pattern even more, by adding more pockets, or changing the way the external panel look.
+You can customize the pattern even more by adding more pockets or changing the way the external panel look.
 Whatever you do, always remember to add seam allowance and use the main panel as a base.

 • External fabric